krasimir/kuker/README.md

 The only required properties are `type` and `kuker: true`.
 You may skip the others if you want. `icon` is one of the [FontAwesome](http://fontawesome.io/icons/) icons.

-The problem of doing it alone is that you have to take care for a couple of things:
+The problem of doing it alone is that you have to take care for a two things:

 * Your state may contain stuff which are not easily serializable.
 * You have to check if `window.postMessage` is available (does not exist in node environment).
-* You don't want to dispatch events on your production servers.
-So you have to implement a guarding code.

 All these three issues are solved by using the [BaseEmitter](https://github.com/krasimir/kuker-emitters#baseemitter).
 All the predefined emitters at [github.com/krasimir/kuker-emitters](https://github.com/krasimir/kuker-emitters) send events only if the extension is installed.
 Otherwise they are just dummy functions with no effect.